the1lab/1lab/src/Cat/Bi/Displayed/Base.lagda.md

 ::: source
-The definition here was adapted from the one given by Ahrens et al. in the paper [Bicategories in Univalent Foundations]
+The definition here was adapted from the one given by Ahrens et al. in [Bicategories in Univalent Foundations]
 :::

 [Bicategories in Univalent Foundations]: https://arxiv.org/abs/1903.01152